liamedeiros/ehtplot/doc/COLORMAP.md

 ## General Guidance

-Without putting in too much details, the minimal requirements of a good colormap for scientific image representation should:
+Without putting in too much details, the requirements of a good colormap for scientific image representation should:

-1. Given readers a correct sense on the pixel values (intensities) in the image.
+- Given readers a correct sense on the pixel values (intensities) in the image.
-2. Not artificially show features that do not exist.
+- Not artificially show features that do not exist.
-3. Not hide features that exist.
+- Not hide features that exist.

+Therefore, it is clear that, at minimal, we need:

+- Perceptually uniform colormaps

+Given that human eyes are less senstive to color in low light:

+- If color provides important information in a figure, the colormap may start at gray instead of black.